Invisalign Cost Starts at $2,800

 Invisalign ® Cost without Insurance

 Invisalign cost without insurance is usually slightly more than braces.
 The average price is between $3,800 and $4,800 for a full Invisalign case in which all teeth are involved.
 However, cost varies among certified dentists and orthodontists.

 Prices may also vary depending on where you live and how involved your Invisalign orthodontic treatment may be.

 Invisalign ® Cost with Metlife Insurance

-As of 2018 Metlife insurance covers $500 to $1500 of the cost of Invisalign under the orthodontic plan.
-A few Metlife insurance policy may cover between 25% and up to 50% of the total fee.
+As of 2020 Metlife insurance covers $500 to $1500 of the cost of Invisalign under the orthodontic plan.
+A few Metlife insurance policies may cover between 25% and up to 50% of the total fee.

 Insurance plans with Invisalign coverage are available.
 Prior authorization may be required for certain specialty care treatments like orthodontics.